rpi-graduate-council/grad-wiki/Research/Research Tools & Techniques.md

 # Tools
 ## Literature Research/Management
 - [**Research Rabbit**](https://researchrabbitapp.com) : Free online service for literature research.
 - [**Zotero**](https://www.zotero.org/) : Use it.
 Quintessential for any academic.
 Your life will change.
 Anyone thinking differently does not know what they are talking about.
-Offline, Free, Open-Source
+Offline, Free, Open-Source.

 ## Note-Taking